High-molecular-weight kininogen: Structure and function

 HMWK is one of four proteins which interact to initiate the contact activation pathway (also called the intrinsic pathway) of coagulation: the other three are Factor XII, Factor XI and prekallikrein.
 HMWK is not enzymatically active, and functions only as a cofactor for the activation of kallikrein and factor XII.
 It is also necessary for the activation of factor XI by factor XIIa.

 HMWK is also a precursor of bradykinin; this vasodilator is released through positive feedback by kallikrein.
+Cleavage by kallikein results in the liberation of two peptides, one of which is bradykinin, from HMWK's fourth domain.

+Cleavage by kallikrein also helps HMWK to optimally function as a coactivator.
+The cleavage results in a change in the conformation of HMWK that may increase the accessibility of its surface binding domain, which could explain cleaved HMWK's increased affinity for negatively charged surfaces.
+The resulting severed light and heavy chains remain connected by the aforementioned disulfide bond near the original N- and C-termini.

 HMWK is a strong inhibitor of cysteine proteinases.
 Responsible for this activity are domains 2 and 3 on its heavy chain.

+Cleavage of HMWK by activated factor XI abrogates HMWK's ability to act as a cofactor, establishing negative feedback.

 Genetics

 The gene for both LMWK and HMWK is located on the 3rd chromosome (3q26).
+Alternative splicing of the KNG1 gene transcript gives rise to processed mRNA that differs by what is included from the last two exons of the pre-mRNA.
+Consequently, HMWK protein differs from LMWK only in having a larger light chain: the heavy chain and bradykinin portions are identical.

 Measurement

 Measurement of HMWK is usually done with mixing studies, in which plasma deficient in HMWK is mixed with the patient's sample and a partial thromboplastin time (PTT) is determined.
 Results are expressed in % of normal - a value under 60% indicates a deficiency.